The Minnesota men's tennis team went 21-8 and won a Big Ten title in 2014-15

-In eight years at the helm of the Minnesota tennis tennis team, Geoff Young has turned Minnesota into one of the premier teams in the Big Ten conference.
+In nine years at the helm of the Minnesota tennis tennis team, Geoff Young has turned Minnesota into one of the premier teams in the Big Ten conference.

 Toledo was one of four unanimous First Team All-Big Ten selections.